yguenduez/nerd-neck/report.md

 The i2c is connected to the GPIO pin 5 (dataline) and GPIO pin 6 (clockline) of the esp32-s3.

-Furthermore, we use two 4.7k Ohm pull up resistors.
-Otherwise, the i2c connection does not work, as the sensor can only pull the signal down (0Volts), but not up again.
+Furthermore, two 4.7k Ohm pull up resistors are used.
+Otherwise, the i2c connection does not work, as the sensor can only pull the signal down, but not up again.

-The active buzzer is directly connected to the GPIO pin 7 of the esp32 with a 100 Ohms resistor to protect the GPIO from overdrawing it.
+The active buzzer is directly connected to GPIO pin 7 of the esp32 with a 100 Ohm resistor to protect the GPIO from overdrawing it.

 You can find the pins below in the pinouts section.